 “Logic will get you from A to B. Imagination will take you everywhere.” ~Albert Einstein

-For so long I lived in my mind’s imagination, spending all of my time daydreaming and imagining beautiful, borderline cinematic scenarios.
-So much that it’s difficult for me, as an adult, to emerge from the depths of my dream world to convey the real world.
+For so long I lived in my mind’s imagination, spending all of my time daydreaming and imagining beautiful, borderline cinematic scenarios, so much that it’s difficult for me as an adult to emerge from the depths of my dream world to convey the real world.
 Quite often, the fantasy world I’ve always imagined bleeds into my reality.
 I tend to expect that things in the real world should work out, be like, and happen like they do in the fantasy world.
-For staunch realists, and to some of those really close to me, it’s a highly frustrating characteristic.
+For staunch realists, and those really close to me, it’s a highly frustrating characteristic.

 “Fantasy is hardly an escape from reality.
 It’s a way of understanding it.” ~ Lloyd Alexander

 I am an escapist, forever getting lost in my own mind and imagination, which also keeps me from experiencing the real world with everyone else.
 As I try to find the balance between the rosy make-believe world in my mind and the real world we live in, my soul wanders for the lust of artistic beauty, and I’m always getting swept away by the colour of my surroundings.
 I have trouble distinquishing reality from fantasy.

 (n.) pronunciation: oh-NEER-ah-taks-ee-ah | the inability to differentiate between dreams and fantasy and reality.
 Etymology: Derived from the Greek word oneiros which means to dream and taxis which means to arrange or order.